JuliaAI/LearnAPI.jl/README.md

 eventually replace, but hopes to be useful more generally.
 The design is in a state of flux and comments (posted as issues) are welcome.

+To get an idea of the kinds of models we are aiming to indclude, see [Common Implementation Patterns](@ref) below.

 The interface makes wide use of traits to articulate model functionality.
 There is no abstract model type heirarchy.
 Model data type requirements can be articulated using [scientific types](https://github.com/JuliaAI/ScientificTypes.jl) but this is optional.